MCFpy/mcf/docs/source/user_guide/optimal-policy_example.rst

 Estimating an optimal policy tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, we initialize an instance by calling the :py:class:`~optpolicy_functions.OptimalPolicy` class to estimate an optimal policy tree of depth two.
+Next, we initialize an instance by calling the :py:class:`~optpolicy_main.OptimalPolicy` class to estimate an optimal policy tree of depth two.

 .. code-block:: python